KeiranY/tarkov-bronzeman/README.md

 `includeRagfair`, if true will also restrict the flea market/ragfair.

+`ignoreCategories`, contains a list of settings that make whole catagories of items available without being unlocked.

 `ignoreItems`, items that can be purchased without being unlocked, useful for quest items i.e. the MS200 marker.

-`requireUnlockComponents`, if true you'll have to have unlocked every item on a weapon, in a bag, etc. in order to purchase it
+`requireUnlockComponents`, if true you'll have to have unlocked every item on a weapon, in a bag, etc. in order to purchase it.

-`debug`, if true will display additional debug information in the AKI Server window and in `user/logs`
+`debug`, if true will display additional debug information in the AKI Server window and in `user/logs`.

 ## Changelog

+## 1.1.0

+Features:

+- Introduce new `ignoreCategories` list of settings that make whole catagories of items available without being unlocked.

+## 1.0.0

+Features:

+- **Update to SPT AKI 3.8!**
+- Complete rewrite from scratch to reflect the new standard for modding
+- Added `debug` option to print verbose logging, ​Please use this when reporting issues​, issue template TBC
+- Flea market offers are now disabled instead of removed when the player hasn't unlocked them yet

 ## 0.2.0